ibm-cloud-docs/openwhisk/sequences.md

 ## Creating a sequence from the console
 {: #actions_seq_console}

-Create a sequence from the console using actions that are available in your namespace or public actions.
+Create a sequence from the console that uses actions that are available in your namespace or public actions.
 {: shortdesc}

 **Before you begin**